 Mikhail Sergeyevich Gorbachev, 11 Mar 1985 – 24 Aug 1991

-Please note the hiatus of top leadership between March and September, 1953.
-After Stalin died there was a political struggle among several pretenders to Stalin’s throne.
-Stalin held the top post in several functions and, after his death, there was a dispersion of these duties to several people so no one could claim to be Stalin’s sole heir, until Khrushchev finally gained the support necessary.
+After Stalin died there was a political struggle among several pretenders to Stalin’s throne between March and September, 1953.
+Stalin had held the top post in several functions and, after his death, there was a dispersion of these duties to several people so no one could claim to be Stalin’s sole heir, until Khrushchev finally gained the support necessary.

 Khrushchev began a gradual change in the legacy of Stalin and, suddenly, in a 1956 speech “On the Personality Cult and its Consequences” to the closed session of the Twentieth Congress of the Communist Party, he denounced Stalin’s dictatorial rule and cult of personality.
 He also attacked the crimes committed by Stalin’s closest associates.

 This speech destroyed the legitimacy of Khrushchev’s remaining Stalinist rivals, solidifying his domestic power.
 He began to ease many restrictions, and freed millions of political prisoners from the “Gulag”–penal labor camps spread across the Soviet Union.
 (Read Solzhenitsyn’s The Gulag Archipelago).